TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/9-CrosscuttingConcerns/1-localizing-and-internationalizing-an-extension.rst

    Users who used to set :php:`Typo3QuerySettings->languageMode` to `strict` should use :php:`Typo3QuerySettings->setLanguageOverlayMode('hideNonTranslated')` to get translated records only.

-   The old behavior was confusing, because `languageMode` had different meaning and accepted different values in TS context and in Extbase context.
+   The old behavior was confusing, because `languageMode` had a different meaning and accepted different values in TS context and in Extbase context.

 2) Setting :php:`Typo3QuerySettings->languageOverlayMode` to :php:`true` makes Extbase fetch records